Past Missions to Venus

 In 1975 Venera 9 and Venera 10 landers returned the first images taken from the surface of another planet.
 Pioneer Venus (1978) was the first orbiter around Venus and carried the first radar to observe another planet.
 The Vega 1 and Vega 2 missions were the first to successfully deploy balloons in another planet’s atmosphere.

-European Space Agency's Venus Express mission arrived at Venus on 11 April 2006, and has since been observing Venus through a capable suite of instruments.
+The Venus Express mission continuously collected observations of Venus through a capable suite of instruments until December 2014 when the signal was lost.
 While past space missions have substantially changed our view of Venus and enhanced our knowledge, some fundamental questions about Venus and its atmosphere remain unanswered: